 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Google Chrome Release blog entry and follow best practice security policies to determine which updates should be applied.
+US-CERT recommends that users and administrators review Adobe Security Bulletin APSB14-07 to determine which updates should be applied.

 Cisco has released updates to address three vulnerabilities in the Cisco Intrusion Prevention Software (IPS).
 These vulnerabilities affect multiple versions of Cisco IPS Software on multiple platforms and could allow remote, unauthenticated attackers to cause a Denial of Service condition.